myspaghetti/macos-virtualbox/README.md

 ## Documentation
 Documentation can be viewed by executing the command `./macos-guest-virtualbox.sh documentation`

+## How does it work?
+The script bootstraps a configuration for use with Vagrant, QEMU, VMWare, and similar solutions.
+That said, it does not rely on any third-party distribution of Apple software.
+More details are explained in the built-in documentation (as mentioned above).

 ## iCloud and iMessage connectivity and NVRAM
 iCloud, iMessage, and other connected Apple services require a valid device name and serial number, board ID and serial number, and other genuine (or genuine-like) Apple parameters.
 These can be set in NVRAM by editing the script.
 See `documentation` for further information.